jdevfullstack-tutorials/what-is-github/README.md

 simultaneously or through WebDAV.
 But Google Docs simplified the setup because it is web-based.
 GitHub has the same concept.
-It is a centralized site where the development actually happens.
+It is a centralized space where the development actually happens.

 Think of Google Docs with purely text and the version control is very comprehensive.